Texas Tech vs. Kansas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Kansas State Stats and Trends

-- In Kansas State's six games this year, it has three wins against the spread.
+- In Kansas State's six games this season, it has three wins against the spread.

-- This season, the Wildcats have two against the spread wins in four games as an underdog of 1 point or more.
+- The Wildcats have covered the spread twice this year when underdogs by 1 point or more (in four chances).

-- Kansas State's games this year have gone over the total in four out of six opportunities (66.7%).
+- Kansas State's games this season have hit the over on four of six set point totals (66.7%).

-- When Kansas State piles up over 386.6 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that Kansas State totals over 386.6 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Wildcats have turned the ball over one more time (9 total) than the Red Raiders have forced a turnover (8) this season.
+- The Wildcats have turned the ball over nine times this season, one more turnover than the Red Raiders have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.